This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Ancient Thera

-Start your third day on this 4-day Santorini itinerary, by exploring yet another fascinating archaeological site and one of the best places to visit in Santorini.
+Start your third day on this 4-day Santorini itinerary by exploring yet another fascinating archaeological site and one of the best places to visit in Santorini.

-After the 17th-century volcanic eruption that destroyed Akrotiri, the island was abandoned for centuries.
 However, around the 8th century BC, colonists from Ancient Sparta founded a new city at the top of Mesa Vouno Mountain, the glorious Ancient Thera.

 This image shows ancient ruins scattered across a hilltop, on the site where Ancient Thera used to be.